 - Surgery: In some cases, surgery may be necessary to correct a misalignment of the eyes (strabismus), which can be a contributing factor to lazy eye.

 Other causes of decreased vision such as refractive error, cataract, and tumors should be excluded.

-Remove refractive error and perform cataract surgery for cataracts.
+surgery for cataracts.

 The amount of occlusion therapy for lazy eye depends on the age, severity, and cause of lazy eye.

 - Patching should be started as soon lazy eye is detected.

 - For part-time occlusion, it depends on the age of the patient.
 1 hour/day for each year of age.

 - Full-time occlusion should not exceed 1 week per year of age.

 - Patching should be continued for 3-6 months.